SmithWillSuffice/ohanga-pai/content/blog/26_statsknowing.md

 ### Scifi Confirmations

 "Oh yeah?" you say, "What about the program in *The Matrix Reloaded* huh?"
-The ol' "What is love?, just a sequence of hormone and neurological firings!"
+The ol' "What is <font style="color: crimson;">love</font>?, just a sequence of evolved hormonal responses and neurological firings!"

 That is poppycock as everyone knows deep down.